The Driscoll Approach™

 The adrenal glands, located at the tops of the kidneys, receive signals from the pituitary gland in the brain.
 The adrenal glands help the body control inflammation by releasing cortisol.
 When exposed to injury or stress (physical or mental), the production of cortisol helps to reduce the inflammation and allow recovery.
 When the pituitary gland or adrenal glands are not working properly for any reason, the production of cortisol is often insufficient to help control inflammation.
 The patient can have a very poor stress response, and levels of cortisol can become so low that nausea, weakness, and the inability to stay awake can occur.
 Yet when treated, patients can rather immediately improve.

-Addison’s Disease, Secondary Addison’s Disease, Autoimmunity, and Congenital Adrenal Hyperplasia are a few conditions that must not be overlooked as contributors to chronic inflammation and autoinflammation.
+Addison’s Disease, Secondary Addison’s Disease, Autoimmunity, and Congenital Adrenal Hyperplasia are a few conditions that must not be overlooked as contributors to chronic inflammation and neuroinflammation.

 Addison’s Disease